 Cramps can cause very sharp and sudden pain, and in some cases, you can actually see your muscles contracting.

-In order to prevent muscle cramps, make sure that you drink water.
+In order to prevent muscle cramps, make sure that you drink water or drinks that provide electrolytes such as sodium, calcium and potassium.
 Try to avoid working out too hard, or overworking a specific muscle for long periods of time.

 Whenever your ligaments get stretched or torn, it’s referred to as a sprain.
 A sprain can be considered first-degree, second-degree, or third-degree.